 Second: Medicare premiums and supplemental insurance.
 Medicare Part B premiums, Medicare Part D premiums, Medicare Supplement (Medigap) premiums, and certain other health insurance premiums are allowable deductions.
 The trust distributes the amount needed to pay these premiums.

 Third: Community spouse income allowance.
 If the applicant is married and has a community spouse, the Community Spouse Monthly Income Allowance (CSMIA) under 42 USC 1396r-5 may apply.
-The community spouse can receive a portion of the institutionalized spouse's income to ensure the community spouse maintains a minimum income level.
-Ohio's 2026 Minimum Monthly Maintenance Needs Allowance (MMMNA) range is $2,643.75 to $4,066.50.
+The community spouse can receive a portion of the institutionalized spouse's income to bring the community spouse up to a minimum income level.
+Ohio uses the federal Minimum Monthly Maintenance Needs Allowance (MMMNA) range of $2,705.00 to $4,066.50 for 2026.
 The trust distributes the CSMIA to the community spouse.

 Fourth: Allowable medical expenses not otherwise covered.
 Out-of-pocket medical expenses that Medicaid does not cover and that have not been reimbursed by other insurance can be deducted from the income available to pay the facility, subject to specific rules at OAC 5160:1-6-07.